dk14/crypto/chats/btc-audit/README.md

 > *They cannot do anything to you, they only talk.
 Your life is in your hands.
 Invent and invest!*

-In the meantime, there are unwise humans listening to them, so back to the project...
+In the meantime, there are unwise humans listening to AI seriously, so back to the project...

 ------